 Researchers recently reported a new development in stem cell research and ED at the European Association of Urology conference in London.
 In a trial with 21 men whose impotence was caused by radical prostatectomy, 8 patients were able to regain the ability to develop spontaneous erections suitable for intercourse following penile injections with adipose derived stem cells.
 Results were achieved within 6 months of treatment, and were maintained at 1-year follow up appointments3.

-In similar studies performed at Cell Surgical Network, 78.3% of men with ED have experienced improved erectile function scores following stem cell treatment.
+In similar studies performed at Cell Surgical Network, 78.3% of men with ED have experienced improved erectile function scores following stem cell therapy.